 The 8-speed derailleur gears mean maintenance is easier, but more frequent.
-Coming with a rack, fenders, kickstand and integrated lights, it a versatile bike.
-The wheels are 20” and shod with 2” tires.
+Coming with a rack, mudguards (fenders), kickstand and integrated lights, it is a versatile bike that's well set up for the daily commute - there's even a handy walk assist feature that helps you push the bike along, which Raleigh says is designed for navigating busy pavements and sidewalks.
+The wheels are 20” and shod with 2” tyres.

-The maximum range comes to around 50km / 31mi due to the smaller 250Wh battery.
+The maximum range comes to around 31 miles due to the smaller 250Wh battery.
 However, if you thought that would translate into a significant weight saving, you would be wrong, with the whole bike coming in at 20kg / 44lbs.
-Considering the Evo folds in just two places, the space it takes up is impressively small.

 Anatomy of an electric folding bike—what you should be aware of